Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Protein

-Since sausages are primarily made of meats, they are perceived as being closer to the cat’s natural diet than the corn and soy ingredients found in some cat food brands.
-Many owners who feed their cat meat snacks do so feeling it is more species-appropriate for them.
+Since sausages are made of meat, they are perceived as being closer to the cat’s natural diet than the corn and soy ingredients found in some cat food brands.
+Many owners who feed their cats meat snacks do so because they feel it is more species-appropriate for them.

 cat eating food